FrankCoRa/Adv_Analytics_Capstone/README.md

 ## Final Enrollment Forecasting Model

-The final model forecasts section-level enrollment using historical Registrar scheduling data.
+The final model forecasts section-level enrollment using historical scheduling data.

 The forecasting workflow focuses entirely on: